andriniaina/andriniaina.github.io/cv/cv_en.markdown

 Summary
 =========
-**Multitechnology developer specialized in .NET(C# or F#) + javascript(reactjs or angularjs)** offering over 13years of experience in building simple yet maintainable and testable enterprise applications.
+**Multitechnology developer specialized in Python, .NET(C# or F#) + typescript(reactjs or angularjs)** offering over 13years of experience in building simple yet maintainable and testable enterprise applications.

 * Comfortable with a wide array of IT technologies and languages
-* Top technical skills in .NET
+* Top technical skills in software development
 * Focused on delivering simple yet maintainable and testable applications on time
 * Experience with working on a long project with multiple team interactions, in agile mode
 * Experience with maintaining large and complex enterprise applications